The History Of Mortgages In The American Housing Market

 Through the years, the mortgage industry has become more heavily regulated to prevent discrimination and protect borrowers.
 But the greatest form of protection ultimately comes from information – so before getting a mortgage, take the time to do your research and understand your loan terms.

-If you’re ready to take the next step toward homeownership, get preapproved for a mortgage today.
+If you’re ready to take the next step toward homeownership, get started on the mortgage process today.